finooiigee/QWD/home/e/wiki/APL/debugging/inspect.md

 └────────┴───────────────────┘
 ```

-As it stands<sub>[19/04/2023]</sub> this function is limited in its simplicity, but I may improve upon it.
+As it stands<sub>[19/04/2023]</sub> this function is limited in its simplicity but I may improve upon it in time.

 </section>